CrystalCover/TownOfSalem/README.md

 - If you enabled the "Remember Me" (now "Log Me In Automatically") checkbox on the login screen, the game will automatically log you in the next time the application is launched.
 - Lobby users now have friend and block buttons for you to block or unblock them, friend or unfriend them, or accept or decline their friend request.
 - When a friend goes online or offline, or when someone friends or unfriends you, you'll get notified by a toaster notification, if enabled.
+- Some in-game events now have sound effects: being set on fire by an Arsonist, being controlled (regardless of being hypnotized), announcement of an Amnesiac remembering a role, announcement of the Mayor revealing, and announcement of a Guardian Angel protecting their target.
 - Notification messages regarding the friends and block system will be displayed in the pre-game and end-game lobbies.

 Not everything may be listed here.
 Go find the others out!